 Object - Policy 8 Rural Economic Development

 Number of Comments 22

-Commence of Commence of
+Summary of Comments

 A number of individuals raised objections to the policy, these are summarised as follows:

 - The wording is too vague.
 More specific definitions of what is and is not acceptable should be provided. - The allocation of strategic sites for housing/ distribution of housing at certain location conflicts with the policy - High speed internet is needed for successful rural businesses